RuizhenMai/academic-blog/linear_algebra/UnitI/matrix_spaces.md

 ## Graph

-This is the discrete graph that CS-background students are familiar with
+This is the directed/undirected graph that CS-background students are familiar with

 $$
 G=\{nodes,edges\}